viant/endly/testing/runner/http/README.md

 ```

+## Bulk requests loading for stress testing

-The following workflow provide example how to **_bulk load**_ request and expected responses for stress testing
+The following workflow provide example how to bulk load request and desired response for stress testing

 [@regression.yaml](regression/regression.yaml)